fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 # Deployment Guide - Digital Ocean

-This guide will help you deploy the Tabletop Charity Event website to Digital Ocean's App Platform.
+This guide will help you deploy the Roll to Help website and Telegram bot to Digital Ocean's App Platform.

 ## Prerequisites

 - A [Digital Ocean](https://www.digitalocean.com/) account
 - Your project code pushed to a GitHub repository
 - Node.js 18+ installed locally
+- A Telegram bot created with [BotFather](https://t.me/botfather)

 ## Deployment Steps